sandialabs/slycat/README.md

 If you aren't using the development container, here are some tips on getting your environment set up for testing.

 Make sure your PYTHONPATH is set correctly.
-I needed to add the slycat packages directory for the unit tests to work:
+You may need to add the slycat packages directory for the unit tests to work:

 ```bash
 PYTHONPATH=(path to slycat src)/packages